 Anime fans wanting to watch The Quintessential Quintuplets Season 2 now are all pouting horribly since the finale in Gotoubun no Hanayome Episode 12 left fans hanging right when things were about to get spicy with sisters Itsuki, Miku, Ichika, Nino, and Yotsuba.

-So far, the signs are looking good.
+There’s a good reason the second season was greenlit for production so quickly.
 The first volume for The Quintessential Quintuplets Blu-Ray/DVD box sets was released in the second half of March and thus far sales have been pretty brisk.
 According to the Oricon charts, the first Blu-Ray sold 5,508 copies in its first week.

 In comparison, the latest seasons of popular anime like Attack On Titan and My Hero Academia sold less in their first weeks (4,297 and 2,631, respectively).
 Dropkick On My Devil!
 Season 2 was greenlit for production after only selling 2,000 copies over several months.